-The Cabinet members will be individually invited to give an account of their portfolio to one of the Scrutiny Committees at least once annually and will answer any questions posed by Committee Members.
-This attendance shall be in addition to any attendance required or invited by the Committee in relation to specific items of business.
-The time set aside for presentation of each portfolio report and questions thereon shall be at the discretion of the Chairperson.
+The Cabinet members will be individually invited to give an account of his or her portfolio to one of the scrutiny committees at least once annually and will answer any questions posed by committee members.
+This attendance shall be in addition to any attendance required or invited by the committee in relation to specific items of business.
+The time set aside for presentation of each portfolio report and questions thereon shall be at the discretion of the Chairman.